Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 2. Rename the `fastqc.gz` files based on the species names using `mv` command and name list
 3. Trim the files with `trimmomatic` using `trimmomatic.job`
 4. Evaluate the reads with `fastqc` using `fastqc.job`
-5. Unzip the files using `tar` or `gunzip`.
+5. Unzip `fastqc.gz` files using `tar` or `gunzip`.
 For the large files, I recommend using [Pigz](https://www.zlib.net/pigz/) with pthreads option `-p` and sending job(s) rather than unzipping from the login node as it might slow down the login node.
 6. Run the `HybPiper/reads_first.py` script.
 Use `while` command to run multiple files at once.
 7. Run the `HybPiper/intronerate.py` to get intron sequences.
 8. Run the `HybPiper/retrieve_sequences.py` script to get gene sequences